spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/nutanix.md

   :::

 3. Next, add the Nutanix cloud account to Palette.
-The required fields to add the cloud are pre-defined by the system administrator during cloud registration in step 1.
 Use the **drop-down Menu** to select the PCG name you provided when you configured it in the previous step.
 You must fill out the account name and account details.

 4. Create a cluster profile by selecting Nutanix as the cloud type.